Eli-the-Bearded/ipevo-tooling/README.md

    ipevo-keyboard
    ```
 5. After start-up, you can set preferences if you like in the Ipevo program.
-   The tool will deposit preferences in an xml file in the current directory.
+   Visualizer will deposit preferences in an xml file in the current directory.
+   A standardized set of preferences will be seeded to the directory:
+     Agrees to the EULA
+     Sets camera to maximum resolution
+     Sets save location to current directory
+     Enables sounds for focus and photo (I find Visualizer is flakey about sound)
+   Without the save location preference, the script fails to find output.
-   I find it helpful to leave the Ipevo window in the upper left and put my
+6. I find it helpful to leave the Ipevo window in the upper left and put my
    terminal in the lower right.
 The `ipevo-keyboard` reads and operates on
    single characters, not complete lines, in a break from typical shell scripts.
    Usage inside the script:
    ```
-   Basic operation: return to capture, q to quit. f to explicitly focus. p to take picture without waiting for focus (not stored in list) l to list pictures so far
+   Basic operation: return to capture, q to quit.

+   c to calibrate UI button location f to explicitly focus. p to take picture without waiting for focus (not stored in list) l to list pictures so far